 People with Alzheimer's disease don’t have enough of a chemical called acetylcholine in their brain.
 Acetylcholine helps nerve signals to travel across the gaps (synapses) between nerve cells (neurones).
 Medicines called acetylcholinesterase inhibitors can help to stop the level of acetylcholine in your brain falling any further.
 There are three acetylcholinesterase inhibitors available: donepezil hydrochloride, rivastigmine and galantamine.

-You may be given these medicines if you have mild or moderately-severe Alzheimer's disease, because they can help slow down the development of symptoms for a while.
+Your doctor may offer you these medicines if you have mild or moderately-severe Alzheimer's disease, because they can help slow down the development of symptoms for a while.
 However, they are unlikely to extend your lifespan.

-If you have late-stage Alzheimer's disease, your doctor may prescribe a medicine called memantine.
+If you have late-stage Alzheimer's disease, your doctor may give you the option of taking a medicine called memantine.
 This works in a different way to acetylcholinesterase inhibitors.
-It may help to improve your thinking and memory and allow you to do more basic everyday activities such as washing and eating.
+It may help to improve your thinking and memory and allow you to do more basic everyday activities such as washing.

-Your doctor may also prescribe medicines to help treat some of the symptoms of Alzheimer's disease, such as anxiety, sleep disturbance or irritability.
-If you also have depression, your doctor may prescribe antidepressants to treat it.
+Your doctor may also offer you medicines to help treat some of the symptoms of Alzheimer's disease, such as anxiety, sleep disturbance or irritability.
+He or she will discuss the potential benefits and side-effects of these medicines with you.
+If you also have depression, your doctor may offer you antidepressants to treat it.

 Your doctor may suggest other treatments that can help you to deal with memory loss, emotional symptoms and changes in your behaviour.
 Some of the main ones are listed below.